sebleedelisle/libera-laser/docs/integration.md

 # Integrating Libera into your laser app

-This guide walks through adding Libera to an application that needs to send points to a laser.
-If you have never worked with laser control software before, don't worry — the terms are explained as they come up.
+This guide walks through adding Libera to an application in order to send content to display lasers.
+If you have never worked with laser control software before, don't worry - the terms are explained as they come up.

 ## What Libera does for you